Survivors of Maine mass shooting and victims' relatives sue US government alleging negligence

 Attorneys plan to provide more details Wednesday at a news conference in Lewiston, not far from where the shootings took place.

-A spokesperson for the Department of Defense said in an email on Wednesday that it does not comment on pending litigation.
-Requests for comment were emailed to the Army and Keller Army Community Hospital.
+Spokespeople for the Department of Defense and the Army said they would not comment on pending litigation.
+A request for comment was emailed to the Keller Army Community Hospital.

 The attorneys began the process of suing the government a little less than a year ago when they filed notices of claim, saying the Army did not act despite being aware of Card’s mental health decline.
 Card’s mental health spiral led to his hospitalization and left him paranoid, delusional and expressing homicidal ideations, the claim said.
 He even produced a “hit list” of those he wanted to attack, attorneys have said.